Primitive patterns in Java 25

 • Consistent with reference-type pattern matching

+3.4.
 Primitive Patterns Inside Record Patterns (Nested Patterns)

 One of the most powerful features introduced by JEP 507 is the ability to use primitive patterns inside record patterns.
 In earlier Java versions, record patterns allowed us to destructure objects, but they could not validate or bind primitive values based on safe, lossless conversions.
 This often forced us to write additional logic outside the pattern, even when the structure itself already described the rules we wanted.

-1. Why This Matters – Record patterns are designed to let us match and extract data in a single, declarative step.
+Primitive patterns remove this limitation and make nested pattern matching far more expressive and concise.
+Record patterns are designed to let us match and extract data in a single, declarative step.
 But before Java 25, numeric values were often required:

 • manual range checks